berlonce/apple-ii-mini/docs/index.md

 The board can be purchased at https://www.olimex.com.

-The software is publisfed at https://github.com/vsladkov/reload-emulator.
+The software is published at https://github.com/vsladkov/reload-emulator.

 Links to pre-built firmware and instructions to load it comin soon.